Ukraine slams ‘failed’ 1994 security guarantee, urges NATO membership

 Forced negotiations

-With the upcoming return of Donald Trump to the White House raising uncertainty over US support, Kyiv fears being forced to the negotiating table.
+With the upcoming return of Donald Trump to the White House raising uncertainty over United States support, Kyiv fears being forced to the negotiating table.

 As well as the “failed” Budapest Memorandum, Ukraine’s government has condemned the Minsk agreements, which implemented an uneasy ceasefire following Russia’s annexation of Crimea in 2014 and subsequent fighting with pro-Russian rebels in the east of the country.